Solar Pool Heater

 • Flow control valve – diverts water through the solar connector, can be manual or automatic.

-Some solar pool heating systems may include automatic sensors with valves to divert water either through the collectors when the temperature is greater than the pool temperature or to bypass the solar collectors and return water to the pool when the temperatures are similar.
+Some solar pool heating systems may include automatic sensors with valves that divert water through the collectors when the temperature is higher than the pool temperature, or bypass the collectors and return water to the pool when the temperatures are similar.

 Unglazed and Glazed Solar Collector Systems

 There are different types of materials for solar pool collectors, depending on your climate and intended usage.
-Unglazed collector systems do not include a glazing (glass covering) and should suffice when using the heater only when temperatures are above freezing.
+Unglazed collector systems do not include a glazing (glass covering) and should suffice for use with the heater only when temperatures are above freezing.
 Unglazed systems are made of heavy-duty plastic or rubber with an ultraviolet (UV) inhibitor that extends the panel life.
-Unglazed collectors are typically less expensive than glazed collectors with a simple design and can also work well for indoor pools, even in cooler climates, and could be a less expensive investment than glazed collectors.
+Unglazed collectors are typically less expensive than glazed collectors, have a simple design, and can also work well for indoor pools, even in cooler climates, making them a less costly investment than glazed collectors.

-Glazed collector systems are more expensive as they are made of copper tubing and an aluminum plate with iron-tempered glass.
+Glazed collector systems are more expensive because they use copper tubing and an aluminum plate with iron-tempered glass.
 Glazed collector systems capture solar heat more efficiently than unglazed collectors in colder weather.
-They can be used all year in various climates and can also be used to produce domestic hot water.
-Both unglazed and glazed collectors must have protection against freezing if used in colder weather conditions.
+They can be used year-round in various climates and also produce domestic hot water.
+Both unglazed and glazed collectors must be protected against freezing if used in colder weather.

 Selecting a Solar Pool Heater

-Selecting a solar pool heater requires careful evaluation of various factors, and seeking the advice of a qualified swimming pool professional is the only way to make sure that you are choosing the right pool heating system.
+Selecting a solar pool heater requires careful evaluation of various factors, and seeking the advice of a qualified swimming pool professional is the only way to ensure you choose the right pool heating system.

 Actual costs and return on investment depend on evaluating a list of considerations, including: